Top 15 Things to do in Montparnasse

 Metro Station: Gaîté

 Bonus: Discover France from the Gare Montparnasse

 I hope that after this little journey, Montparnasse will mean more than just a Tower or a train station and that it will represent a whole feeling to you.
-Remember: Montparnasse is about revisiting the past, looking for art and aesthetic but also living fully the pleasures of today!
+Remember: Montparnasse is about revisiting the past, looking for art and aesthetics but also living the pleasures of today fully!

-If you want to know how to dress like a real Parisian to completely fit in the capital, you can check this article.
+If you want to know how to Dress like a real Parisian to completely fit in the capital, you can check our article!

 Planning a trip to Paris ?
 Get ready !

 These are Amazon’s best-selling travel products that you may need for coming to Paris.

 - The best travel book : Rick Steves – Paris 2020 – Learn more here